Orangebananaspy/libobsutilities/README.md

   * PSColorCell
   * PSCustomSwitchCell
 5. Tweak settings
-  * Easy to create settings by simply defining the name
+  * Easy to create settings by simply defining the file name
   * Easy to get values
   * Easy to save and update values